VilmaTuresson/quiz/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+## UX

+### User Stories

+#### First Time Visitor Goals

+As a first time visitor I want…
+- To easily understand how the game works and how to start it.
+- To play through the game without disturbances and with clear feedback.
+- A clear display of my score.
+- To easily re-start the game.

+#### Returning Visitor Goals

+As a returning visitor I want…
+- To play the game but still be offered a challenge.
+- To be familiar with the layout.

 ## Credits